To the Green Fields Beyond (game): Reception

 In Issue 18 of Phoenix, Donald Mack called the rules system "unique" and particularly well-suited to trench warfare.
 But his major problem with the game was the length of time needed to complete even one of the small scenarios.
-He pointed out that the rulebook suggests each turn should take 30–75 minutes to play; he found that this was a gross underestimation — in his playtest, each player took 1–2 hours to complete their portion of a turn, making the length of a complete turn between 2 to 4 hours.
+He pointed out that the rulebook suggests each turn should take 30–75 minutes to play; he found that this was a gross underestimation — in his playtest, each player took 1–2 hours to complete their portion of a turn, making the length of a complete turn between 2 and 4 hours.
 "In consequence, the game consists of bouts of hard work, especially if one is on the offensive, alternating with upwards of an hour of either gazing at the ceiling or roaming around the room looking for something to read."
 He concluded on an ambiguous note, saying, "[Designer David Isby] has devised a clever play-system to suggest the 'feel' of trench warfare in 1917 [...] [but] To the Green Fields Beyond is as ponderous as one of the Mark IV tanks which inspired it. [...] it can be recommended only to the enthusiast who really, sincerely, wants to see how Cambrai works out in game terms."

 In Issue 19 of Phoenix, Andrew McGee found major deficiencies in the rules around supply lines, and after examining them in depth, suggested a large number of substantive changes be made.

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "There is a wealth of detail here.
 The artillery rules, appropriately, are marvelous, and the tanks are at once a source of elation and frustration for the British player.
 The situation is a good one, with both players getting a chance to attack and defend."
 Freeman noted the size of the game, saying, "The sheer number of counters predictably slows the game, but play moves along fairly steadily except for periodic flurries of die-rolling."
 Freeman concluded by the giving the game an Overall Evaluation of "Good to Very Good."

 In a retrospective review in Issue 7 of Simulacrum written more than twenty years after the game's publication, Danny Holte called the Battle of Cambrai "A fascinating topic, and one which David Isby and SPI would use as the basis for a masterpiece of a game."
 Holte especially liked the organization of rules, commenting "The outstanding rulebook is neatly organized and easy to digest, making a somewhat complex game rather easy to learn, if not to master."
 Holte noted that "The game has some interesting rules and new gaming concepts which, while somewhat confusing at first, combine to accurately simulate WWI warfare as not many games have done before or since."
 Holte concluded that To the Green Fields Beyond was "a tense, exciting game requiring planning, execution and sometimes a little gamble."